 A picture some of us are painfully familiar with.
 Source: @onderseljuk

-Moving out of the comfort of living with relatives marks a new beginning in your life—you get to experience the real world, with all the good and bad.
+Moving out of the comfort of living with relatives marks a new beginning in your life---you get to experience the real world, with all the good and bad.
 Whether you realize it or not, it will make you a more responsible and mature young professional.

 So then, which one is better?
 You can check the table below for a summary of the items discussed above.

 Personally, I think staying with your parents is a great short-term option to save up and move out once you can afford it.
-Let’s face it—sooner or later all of us need to take that step.
+Let's face it---sooner or later all of us need to take that step.

 In the end, it is not a choice to be easily made.
 If you choose to move out it is also critical to decide whether to buy or rent your first home.
-All of us have to carefully consider every aspect of our living situation and weigh the pros and cons for ourselves.
+All of us have to carefully consider every aspect of our living situation and weigh the pros and cons of ourselves.

 Any thoughts or further suggestions?
 Please let us know by commenting below!